Kale, Zucchini & Fusilli Dinner for Your Gluten-Free Diet

 In my home, an ideal “skillet dinner” satisfies everyone at my table.
 Plus, it is fairly easy to clean up.
 (I especially like the “easy-to-clean-up” part.
 J)

-If you have some leftover chicken or ham, dinner would be even more popular with the “big eaters” in my family.
+With the addition of some leftover chicken, pork, beef or ham, this dinner will be even more popular with the “big eaters” at the table.

 To make a version for a gluten-free and low-carb diet, I would simply omit the pasta and double the zucchini.